- NYC is temporarily expanding outdoor seating options for restaurants and bars during NYC’s reopening. Visit

 Operations and Maintenance

 During the months of operation, the installation and surrounding area must be routinely cleaned and maintained by the sponsoring business or organization.
 Furnishings must be removed or broken down and locked up at night and then put out again each morning.
 The sponsoring business or organization will enter into a maintenance agreement for the length of the season.
-Click here for the agreement template (pdf).
+Review the Street Seats Maintenance agreement template (pdf).

 Street Seats Operating Hours: